 Click here to view our scorecard.

 The par of 72 is evenly distributed over the two halves, each having two par threes, five par fours and two par fives.
 The course is set out in two anti-clockwise nine hole loops that make full use of the natural landscape.

 The front nine crosses Barbon Beck and works it's way down to the River Lune, before returning to the clubhouse.
 The back nine then heads north up the Lune valley, presenting you with spectacular views of the Howgill Fells, before reaching the high point of the course on the 15th green.

 The final three holes then provide a strong finish as you turn back into the prevailing south westerly breeze, with our signature 17th hole being a 157 yard par three to a green located just over Barbon Beck.

 Our new Lune Course offers an alternative forward set of tees for those players wishing to limit the number of longer carries off the tee.
-Measuring 5000 yards the Lune Course provides an enjoyable experience whilst playing to the same fairways and quality greens as the main course.
+Measuring 5000 yards, the Lune Course provides an enjoyable experience whilst playing to the same quality fairways and greens as the main course.

 A reduced green fee is offered for the Lune Course and we also offer a membership category specifically for this layout.